We only use essential cookies to ensure the correct operation of the website.

 e.
 Modification and Termination

 Contracts may only be modified in writing with the explicit agreement of both parties.
-CHiwi reserves the right to terminate an agreement if the counterparty fails to fulfill its obligations, or violates legal or regulatory requirements.
+CHiwi reserves the right to terminate an agreement if the relevant individual or entity fails to fulfill its obligations or violates applicable Swiss legal or regulatory requirements, subject to the applicable contract and consistent with Section 1.2 of these Guidelines.

 VII.
 Liability and Indemnification